junobuild/docs/docs/management/monitoring.md

 #### d.
 When no top-up is possible

-If Mission Control is below its threshold and lacks sufficient ICP to mint cycles, no top-up is performed.
+If Mission Control doesn't have enough cycles or ICP to perform a refill, the top-up fails.

 ---